 - Measure in the dried beans, tomato juice, vegetable stock, barbecue sauce, ketchup, maple syrup, Dijon mustard, Sriracha sauce and Worcestershire sauce.
 Stir until combined.

-- Place the lid on the Instant Pot.
+- Place the lid on the Instant Pot, and set to cook on high pressure for 45 minutes.

 - Once the beans have cooked, let the pressure naturally release for 5-10 minutes, then quick release until all the pressure is gone.

 - Serve warm with your favorite barbecue dishes.

 Worcestershire sauce is NOT inherently vegetarian, so read the ingredients of your bottle.
 Please find vegan Worcestershire sauce to make these beans vegetarian-friendly.